ONEARMY/community-platform/packages/documentation/docs/Backend Development/firebase-emulator.md

 ## Commands

-To make things easier, some Yarn commands were created.
+To make things easier, we offer some yarn commands.

 ### Starting the frontend